madeline augusta turner is a poet anthropologist from rural ohio.

-I have attended the Kenyon Writer's Workshop and received a Brooklyn Poets Fellowship.
-In 2022, my work was long-listed for Palette Poetry's Sappho Prize for Women Poets.
-Over the course of my undergraduate career, I was awarded the Smith College Elizabeth Babcock Poetry Prize for the best poem by an undergraduate, the Gertrude Posner Spencer Prize for excellence in creative nonfiction, and the Samuel Bowles Prize for a distinguished paper in anthropology.
+My ethnographic fieldwork has been supported by the Fulbright Program.
+I have received support to attend a Vermont Studio Center residency (2026), have previously attended the Kenyon Writer's Workshop (2022), and have received a Brooklyn Poets Fellowship (2021).
+At Smith College, I was awarded the Elizabeth Babcock Poetry Prize for poetry, the Gertrude Posner Spencer Prize for excellence in creative nonfiction, and the Samuel Bowles Prize for a distinguished paper in anthropology.

 Arkansas, July 2022